NTUOSC/ntu-geocaching-server/README.md

 	- **cuid**: Identification of participant, usually UID of NFC card

+- **Register user info**: To add an user's personal info into database

+		POST /user HTTP/1.1

+	Notice: This registration process is not required prior to any check-in action, it can be done any time before redeeming prize.

+	The following POST parameters are available:

+	- **name**: Name of endpoint, optional, required only if the registration process is done by endpoint

+	- **auth**: Master key, or key to endpoint if the parameter above is specified, in plain text

+	- **cuid**: Identification of participant, usually UID of NFC card

+	- **data**: Personal info of participant, may be student ID number, or a string at any length

+- **Reddem prize for user**: To redeem prize for user

+		POST /redeem HTTP/1.1

+	Notice: A registration process should be done prior to this redeem action

+	The following POST parameters are available:

+	- **name**: Name of endpoint, optional, required only if the redeem process is done by endpoint

+	- **auth**: Master key, or key to endpoint if the parameter above is specified, in plain text

+	- **cuid**: Identification of participant, usually UID of NFC card

 - **Get statistics for endpoint**: To get statistics for specified endpoint

 		GET /endpoint/[ Name of Endpoint ] HTTP/1.1